justjohnd/workflow/Rails Applications.md

 - Use `render` to access the partial: `<%= render "form", article: @article %>`

 # Modifying database via irb
-You can access your database directly through irb on the console. `bin/rails console` will open irb
+You can access your database directly through irb on the console. `bin/rails console` will open irb.
+Use `reload!` to reload the console after making any changes to model files

 - Use `all` method to return an array of all records in a table.
 Ex.: `User.all`
 - Use `new` method to create an record instance.
 Ex.: `u = User.new` will create a new user, but not save it to the database